What does 60-Day Notice for an Apartment Mean?

 Does the Landlord Remind the Tenant?

-You should get a letter or notification from the landlord before the 60-day notice term stating the terms of your new lease (if offered).
+Not really.
+However, you should get a letter or notification from the landlord before the 60-day notice term stating the terms of your new lease (if offered).

 At this point, if you don’t wish to accept the terms, you should send your 60 day notice certified to the landlord.